How Kubernetes Deployments, ReplicaSets, and HPAs coordinate

 Kubernetes controllers explained

+This is the first post in my Kubernetes Controllers series.
+In the second post I walk through how to build stable controllers from scratch.
 Controllers aren’t just add-ons to Kubernetes - they’re fundamental to how the whole system works.
 They’re the caretakers of your cluster, overseeing and orchestrating processes to ensure your defined resources stay on track.
-Whether it’s maintaining pod replicas, managing rolling updates, or handling node lifecycles, controllers are there making sure things run smoothly.
-The Kubernetes documentation explains their job as follows: In Kubernetes, controllers are control loops that watch the state of your cluster, then make or request changes where needed.
-Each controller tries to move the current cluster state closer to the desired state. ...
+Whether it’s maintaining pod replicas, managing rolling updates, or handling node lifecycles, controllers are there making sure things run smoothly. ...

 December 13, 2024 · Tony